Cross-correlation of Planck CMB lensing with DESI galaxy groups: Results

 To check the impact of tSZ, we also measure the cross-correlation of groups with the \emph{Planck} minimum-variance (MV) lensing map reconstructed from the SMICA CMB map.
-The total detection S/N = 42.2.
+The S/N is 44.5 for null discrimination and $43.4$ for signal detection.
 However, we find significant difference to the baseline case (with the lensing map reconstructed from tSZ-deprojected CMB temperature map).
-In terms of the group biases, they are $\sim31\%$ higher at all redshift and mass bins, and the differences are all significant ($\sim 5\sigma$, Fig. \ref{fig:b_basetsz}).
+In terms of the group biases, they are $\sim30\%$ higher at all redshift and mass bins, and the differences are all significant ($\sim 5\sigma$, Fig.\,\ref{fig:b_basetsz}).
 This finding is interesting.
 The major difference to previous works is that we use galaxy groups instead of galaxies.
-These groups have mean mass $\sim 10^{13} M_\odot/h$, and we have detected the tSZ effect with high significance\footnote{Ziyang chen, et al, work in preparation.}.
-The tSZ effect associated with these galaxy groups is likely responsible for our finding.\footnote{The contamination to the lensing map is quadratic in tSZ, $\kappa(\vec{\ell})\propto \sum_{\vec{\ell}_1} f(\vec{\ell}_1,\vec{\ell}_2) y(\vec{\ell}_1) y(\vec{\ell}_2)$ \citep{Hu2002}.
+These groups have mean mass $\sim 10^{13} M_\odot/h$, and we have detected the tSZ effect with high significance \citep{Chen2021}.
+The tSZ effect associated with these galaxy groups is likely responsible for our finding \footnote{The contamination to the lensing map is quadratic in tSZ, $\kappa(\vec{\ell})\propto \sum_{\vec{\ell}_1} f(\vec{\ell}_1,\vec{\ell}_2) y(\vec{\ell}_1) y(\vec{\ell}_2)$ \citep{Hu2002}.
 Here $y$ is the tSZ y-parameter and $\ell_2=\vec{\ell}-\vec{\ell}_1$.
 This biases the group-CMB lensing cross-correlation by an additive term $\propto \sum_{\vec{\ell}_1} f(\vec{\ell}_1,\vec{\ell}_2) \langle y(\vec{\ell}_1) y(\vec{\ell}_2) \delta^*_{\rm g}(\vec{\ell})\rangle$.
 Therefore group/cluster scale tSZ effect ($\ell_1\gtrsim 1000$) can propagate into degree scale cross-correlation measured in this work.
 Furthermore, since the same groups/clusters in defining $\delta_{\rm g}$ also produce $y$, one-halo term contributes to $\langle y(\vec{\ell}_1) y(\vec{\ell}-\vec{\ell}_1) \delta^*_{\rm g}(\vec{\ell})\rangle$.
 In contrast, this term vanishes in the cross-correlation with field galaxies since they do not occupy the same halos.
 This difference may be responsible for the different tSZ impacts on the galaxy-CMB lensing and group-CMB lensing. }.